Your gift is 100% tax deductible

 Some of the chemo drugs used to treat retinoblastoma include:

-Sometimes instead of systemic chemotherapy, the chemo is injected directly into the ophthalmic artery, the main artery that supplies blood to the eye.
-In this newer technique, a very thin catheter (a long, hollow, flexible tube) is inserted into a large artery on the inner thigh and slowly threaded through the blood vessels all the way up into the ophthalmic artery.
-(This is done with the child asleep under general anesthesia.)
-The chemo is then infused into the artery.
-The drug used most often is melphalan, but other drugs such as carboplatin and topotecan can also be used.
-This process may then be repeated every few weeks, depending on how much the tumor shrinks.
+In this technique, a very thin catheter (a long hollow and flexible tube) is inserted into a large artery on the inner thigh and slowly threaded through the blood vessels all the way up into the ophthalmic artery, the vessel that carries blood to the eye.
+This is done with the child asleep under general anesthesia.
+The chemo is then given into the artery.
+Drugs that may be given intraarterially include:

-Because the chemo is put directly into the artery feeding the eye, doctors can use much smaller doses of chemo drugs (less than 10% of the doses used for systemic chemo).
+Because chemo is put directly into the artery feeding the eye, doctors can use much smaller doses of chemo drugs (less than 10% of the doses used for systemic chemo).
 Therefore, there are fewer side effects from the chemo.

-In this newer approach, a tiny needle is used to inject a chemo drug (typically melphalan or topotecan) directly into the vitreous humor, the jelly-like substance inside the eye.
-This is sometimes used (along with systemic or intra-arterial chemo) to treat tumors that are widespread within the eye and have not been helped by other treatments.
+In this approach, a tiny needle is used to inject a chemo drug (typically melphalan or topotecan) directly into the vitreous humor, the jelly-like substance inside the eye.
+Chemo drugs given by this way include:

-Chemo may be used in different situations:
+Chemotherapy (chemo) may be used to treat retinoblastoma in different situations:

 Along with the effects listed above, certain chemo drugs can cause specific side effects.
 For example: